wfailla/un-orchestrator/orchestrator/README_RUN.md

   * `config/universal-node-example.xml`: configuration file describing
-    the physical ports to be handled by the un-orchestrator, as well as the amount of CPU, memory and storage provided to the universal node.
+    the physical ports to be handled by the un-orchestrator, as well as the amount of CPU, memory and storage provided to the Universal Node.
   * `config/simple_passthrough_nffg.json`: simple graph that implements
     a simple passthrough function, i.e., traffic is received from a first physical port and sent out from a second physical port, after having